benjaminlim00/accenturePortal/README.md

 Project for SUTD term 5

 To run web app:
-cd into accenture-proto and run: npm start
+cd into accenture-proto and run npm start

 To run jest tests:
-cd into accenture-proto and run: npm test
+cd into accenture-proto and run npm test

 To run backend tests:
 1. cd into accenture-proto/backend